unsafe sprintfs mod_geoip

 "lighttpd 1.4 crashes on FreeBSD 7.0 AMD64 when mod_geoip compiled in"

-#3 Updated by gstrauss about 1 year ago
+#3 Updated by gstrauss over 1 year ago

 I uploaded a patch to https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_ModGeoip which applies to mod_geoip_for_1.4.c (rename to mod_geoip.c) in order to compile mod_geoip.c cleanly under lighttpd 1.4.39.
 (I have not tested beyond compiling it.)